CS5008Fall2025/homework-sorts-karinaquenta/Report.md

 #### 3.2 Worst Case
 Provide example of arrays that generate _worst_ case for Bubble, Selection, Insertion, Merge Sorts

-- The worst case means when the sort takes the longest time to finish.
 - bubble sort: worst case is when the array is in reverse order, like [5,4,3,2,1] because it has to swap every single pair many times.
 - selection sort:actually always does the same number of comparisons no matter what, so even something like [5,4,3,2,1]is still the worst
 - insertion sort:lso worst when the array is reversed, like [9,8,7,6,5,4,3,2,1] becasue each number has to move to the front